Antom, leading provider of tailored payment solutionsAntom, leading provider of tailored payment solutions

 Antom deducts collateral from the merchant's batch settlement funds.

-For collateral to be deducted from the merchant's batch settlement funds, the remaining balance after deducting the collateral must be equal to or greater than the minimum settlement amount.
+Note: When collateral is deducted from the merchant's batch settlement funds, the remaining balance after deducting the collateral must be equal to or greater than the minimum settlement amount.
 If this requirement is not met, the settlement funds will accumulate until the prerequisite is met.

 Collateral release